 - AL.com’s Lauren Sisler and Kevin Scarbinsky made their predictions on video, below:

 Built by Alabama

-- Kereem Jackson had a standout game for the Houston Texans, recording seven tackles, a sack and a forced fumble in a dreary 13-9 win over Cincinnati on Thursday night.
-Dre Kirkpatrick recorded two tackles for the Bengals.
+- Kareem Jackson had a standout game for the Houston Texans, recording 7 tackles, a sack and a forced fumble in a 13-9 win over Cincinnati on Thursday night.
+Dre Kirkpatrick recorded 2 tackles for the Bengals.